u7day/LOG-Project/README.md

 To get this environment we have to install Vagrant and Virtual Machine on our System.

-lop_pro.py is the python code which deals with the database
+lop_pro.py is the python code which deals with the database querries and provides the desired output.

 Steps for setup of the virtual environment